Cacasapo/fmtuner/readme.txt

 fmTuner needs certain PHP functions to talk to Last.fm and handle responses, and while it takes precautions to avoid blatant errors, it's possible your server doesn't meet the necessary requirements.

 1. Ensure your server is running PHP 5 or later.
 If using a hosted environment, your provider may be able to do this for you.
-1. Set `allow_url_fopen`="On" in your php.ini file, or confirm that the cURL extension is installed.  fmTuner will try one method of fetching track listings, and fall back when required.
+1. fmTuner needs to communicate with Last.fm.
+Set `allow_url_fopen`="On" in your php.ini file, or confirm that the cURL extension is installed.  fmTuner will try one method of fetching track listings, and fall back when required.

 == Removal ==